What’s with all the “Updates to Our Privacy Policies” ? Should consumers be worried ?

 Now with more emphasis being placed on our data, it is up to the consumer to take control of their personal asset and to ensure that data is secured and protected.

 Why is data so valuable?

-Data is a huge business and companies are willing to pay other aggregators for your most valuable asset.Recently, 23andMe and GlaxoSmithKline unveiled a $300 million investment/collaboration agreement in which GSK will have exclusive rights to 23andMe’s more than 5 million customersand their genetic data.
-The 23andMe and GSK news is not new.
+Data is a huge business and companies are willing to pay other aggregators for your most valuable asset.Recently, Companies and GlaxoSmithKline unveiled a $300 million investment/collaboration agreement in which GSK will have exclusive rights to Companies more than 5 million customersand their genetic data.
+The Companies and GSK news is not new.
 Back in 2012 DeCODE Genetics was sold to drug maker Amgen for $415 million, which gave the Pharma giant access to genetic information to almost half the population of Iceland.
-At the time, the population in Iceland in 2012 was a little over 320,000 – a significantly smaller population size than 23andMe’s current customer base.
+At the time, the population in Iceland in 2012 was a little over 320,000 – a significantly smaller population size than Companies current customer base.
 Regardless of size, pharmaceuticals value the possibility of owning that data.

 As witnessed with Amgen and GSK, companies are paying hundreds of millions of dollars to have a peek into your health data with all the profit going into their pockets.

 What can you do to protect your data and take control?

 The moment you provided them with your saliva sample, you have already sold your data to Big Pharma or other large corporations.
 Why not take control of your own personal health data and be compensated at the same time?

 TimiDNA by TimiCoin/TimiHealth (www.timicoin.io) built their own proprietary blockchain providing a secure place to store your health DNA.
 With blockchain as the technology, you know your data will be secure and you will have control to approve or decline access to your health information.
 You can be sure your data will not be sold to Big Pharma since you control what you share and be compensated when you do.